ghoomfrog/silili/README.md

 - *was* is prentending to use a cup as a spyglass.
 - *pala* is a downward flat hand moving from one side to the other.
 - *lwi* is a downward fist rotating to become sideways.
+- *sata* is a vertical sideways flat hand, not near the head or chest.
 - *lanka* is pretending to pull an invisible ball sideways out of the way.
-- *liki* is a sideways flat hand with fingers bent 90 degrees, in front of the chest.
+- *liki* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest.
-- *nuku* is a sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
+- *nuku* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
 - *wiw* is a forward-pointing index doing a twirling gesture.
 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.
 - *tuku* is pretending to dust something off the shoulder opposite to the hand.